 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-These Southern Candied Yams are cooked to perfection, yielding a sweet potato that’s fork tender and swimming in a rich, sweet, buttery maple sauce.
+These Southern Candied Yams are cooked perfectly on the stove, yielding a sweet potato for a fork-tender and swimming in a rich, sweet, buttery maple sauce.

 Growing up, I remember always having a strategy for eating candied yams; they had to be right next to my peas and cornbread dressing so I could have the perfect bite.
-Sweet, savory, and creamy with some texture from the meat in the dressing.
+I can taste the sweet, savory, and creamy with some texture from the meat in the dressing.

 Did you just drool a little bit too?

-I didn’t grow up in a household where my grandmother was the queen of yams.
-When she said the candied yams were ready, there would be a traffic jam in the kitchen and people arguing about who was taking too much.
+I didn't grow up in a household where my grandmother was the queen of yams.
+At every family gathering, she would make candied yams, and as soon as they were ready, there would be a traffic jam in the kitchen and people arguing about who was taking too much.

 I’m grateful that didn’t stop me from falling in love with this classic soul food/southern recipe that always leaves the house with the smell of family, fall, and food memories.